cacophony-wj/LeS/README.md

 This list is a complete accounting of every file required to install my list.
 Feel free to refer to it as needed.

-**Note:** Some users may not see all of the files at first.
-For those users, I suggest creating a MEGA account and logging in.
-For those who have done so, try logging out and back in.

     Wait for Wabbajack to finish

 The download and installation process can take a very long time depending on your system specs.
 Wabbajack will calculate the amount of threads it will use at the start of the installation.